Swiss Group Accounting Guide Swiss Group Accounting Guide

 Audit requirements

-On SIX Swiss Exchange, the permitted frameworks depend on the reporting standard: the International Reporting Standard requires IFRS or US GAAP; the Swiss Reporting Standard requires Swiss GAAP FER.
+On the SIX Swiss Exchange, permitted frameworks depend on the reporting standard: the International Reporting Standard requires IFRS or US GAAP; the Swiss Reporting Standard requires Swiss GAAP FER.
 Periodic reporting and disclosure follow SIX directives.

 Frequently asked Questions about Swiss Group Accounting: